jallysson/PaniniApi/README.md

 # PaniniApi
-:headphones: Api for manga player applications
+:headphones: - API for reading